-BE IT NOW FURTHER RESOLVED, that NCOIL urges states that are considering legislation that would establish data privacy regimes for data brokers and others to incorporate exemptions for:
+BE IT NOW FURTHER RESOLVED, that NCOIL urges states that are considering legislation that would establish data privacy regimes for data brokers and others not already subject to such a framework to incorporate exemptions for:

-- Entities or information already subject to existing legislative data privacy regimes; - Identifiable private information that is subject to the federal regulations established for the protection of human subjects in research (i.e. 45 C.F.R.
+- Identifiable private information that is subject to the federal regulations established for the protection of human subjects in research (i.e. 45 C.F.R.
 Part 46 and 21 C.F.R.
 Parts 6, 50, and 56); - Identifiable private information that is collected as part of human subjects research pursuant to the good clinical practice guidelines issued by The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use; - Information that is deidentified in accordance with the requirements for deidentification pursuant to Health Insurance Portability and Accountability Act (HIPAA); and - Information originating from, and intermingled to be indistinguishable with, or information treated in the same manner as information maintained by a covered entity or business associate as defined by HIPAA or a program or a qualified service organization as defined by 42 U.S.C. § 290dd-2; and